Home / Resume / IT / IT Support

 After

-Resolved 45+ Tier 1 support tickets daily via phone, email, and remote desktop for a 500-user environment, maintaining a 92% first-contact resolution rate.
+Resolved 45 plus Tier 1 tickets daily in ServiceNow via phone, email, and remote desktop support for a 500-user environment, holding a 92% first-contact resolution rate.

 Before